Overview

 - Storm Boris caused flash floods and riverine flooding, which occurs when the waters from a creek or river rise and break its bank, causing flooding in low-lying areas.

-- Tens of thousands of people had to flee their homes with flood watches still in place, including 40,000 people in Poland from the town of Nysa and 15,000 in the Czech Republic along the Czech-Polish border.
+- Tens of thousands of people fled their homes, including 40,000 people in Poland from the town of Nysa and 15,000 in the Czech Republic along the Czech-Polish border.

-- Twenty-six people have died, including nine in Poland, seven in Romania, seven in the Czech Republic, and three in Austria.
-One of the deaths in Austria was a firefighter responding to the crisis.
+- Twenty-six people died, including nine in Poland, seven in Romania, seven in the Czech Republic, and three in Austria.

-- Poland’s Prim declare a state of natural disaster for 30 days.
+- Poland’s Prim declared a state of natural disaster for 30 days.
 The Austrian province around Vienna was also declared a disaster area.

 - The flooding in Austria broke a dozen dams.